jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 Listening, making adjustments, and listening again, in a feedback loop until the tone suits our taste.
 Without this basic habit,
-it's hard to get far making music.
+it's hard to make music.

 The simplest way to practice using our ears, and actually the simplest way to play a guitar at all,